ganesh2394/Blood-Bank-Management-App/README.md

 6. [Technologies Used](#technologies-used)
 7. [License](#license)

+## Description
+**Blood4U** is a comprehensive blood donation management system designed to streamline the process of blood donation and management.
+The system allows donors, recipients, and healthcare institutions to efficiently connect, manage blood banks, track donations, and provide real-time updates about blood availability.

+The platform also provides educational content and resources about blood donation to raise awareness and encourage more donors to participate.

 ## Features
 - **Donor Registration:** Easy signup and login for donors with blood group information.
 - **Recipient Requests:** Recipients can create blood requests and track the status.